 Reliability Testing Overview

-This completely eliminates plastic bobbins with fragile rails and terminals as well as the fine magnetic wire and brittle cores prone to breakage.
-Lighter, smaller and hermetically sealed, NASCENTechnology transformers are reliable, solid and resistant to extreme shock and vibration.
+NASCENTechnology Transformers embeds coil windings within a multi-layer hermetically sealed core that is sintered into one unit.
+This prosses eliminates plastic bobbins with fragile rails, fine magnetic wire and brittle cores.
+The LTCC prosses produces a product that is lighter, smaller and shock resistant.
+NASCENTechnology transformers are reliable, solid and resistant to extreme shock and vibration.

 NASCENTechnology Reliability Testing